 jna - wisdom / to know

-The Kushite rulers maintained 2 ruling lines and these lines intermarried.
+The Kushite rulers maintained a pattern on intermarriage between two ruling lines.
 We find this pattern in Genesis.
 The lines of Kain and Seth intermarried.
 The lines of Ham and Shem intermarried, as did the lines of Abraham and Nahor, and the lines of Amram and Jethro intermarried.
 This is a distinctive feature of the marriage pattern of the Nilotic Ainu and their Edomite kinsmen whose rulers are listed in Genesis 36.
-This marriage pattern preserved the Ainu genetic type and the distinctive hairy face and red skin tone.
+This marriage pattern preserved their genetic type and the distinctive hairy face and red skin tone.
 In Genesis Esau of Edom is described as hairy and red.

 There is a mistaken idea that all the peoples who moved out of Africa were black.
 However, among Abraham's Nilotic ancestors there was a range of skin color and appearance.
 To this day, Africa has the greatest genetic diversity of any continent.